9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 # Chapter 10: Code case study: parsing a binary data format

-In this chapter, we\'ll discuss a common task: parsing a binary file.
+In this chapter, we'll discuss a common task: parsing a binary file.
 We will use this task for two purposes.
-Our first is indeed to talk a little about parsing, but our main goal is to talk about program organisation, refactoring, and \"boilerplate removal\".
+Our first is indeed to talk a little about parsing, but our main goal is to talk about program organisation, refactoring, and "boilerplate removal".
 We will demonstrate how you can tidy up repetitious code, and set the stage for our discussion of monads in [Chapter 14, Monads](15-monads.org).